matweldon/markdown_llm/README.md

 ### Models

-Currently, Anthropic Claude Sonnet 3.5 is hard-coded.
+Currently, the package has only been tested with Anthropic Claude Sonnet 3.5.
 But using the Python SDK of the `llm` package means that in principle this supports any models Simon Willison's package does.
+However, vision model use only supports Anthropic models.

 ### Configuration